KA Hanna led a Girl Scout troop for 10 years, served as Activity Consultant for her Service Unit and believes in the power of the Thin Mint.

 Responsibilities Checklist and Tips

-- Have sign-up sheets at the first Camper Council meeting and ask adult and girls to sign up for the committee(s) that they most want to be a part of.
+- Have sign-up sheets at the first Camper Council meeting and ask adults and girls to sign up for the committee(s) that they most want to be a part of.

-- Flag Ceremony - need at least 4 girls (caller, and 3 color guard)
+- Flag Ceremony - need at least 4 girls (caller, and 3 color guards)

 - Scout's Own - to select, practice, and then perform the ceremony

 - Campfire song leaders - both to choose songs and to lead songs